Slip-Up/bl4-autoshift/README.md

 2. Discord notification is sent (if configured)
 3. Launch any Borderlands game and sign into SHiFT in-game
 4. The scraper automatically resumes on the next run

-## Discord Integration

-Configure a Discord webhook to receive notifications about code redemptions and issues.

-### Setup Discord Webhook

-1. Open Discord and navigate to your server
-2. Go to Server Settings > Integrations > Webhooks
-3. Click "New Webhook" or "Create Webhook"
-4. Give it a name (e.g., "BL4 AutoSHiFT")
-5. Select the channel for notifications
-6. Copy the Webhook URL
-7. Add to your `.env` file: `DISCORD_WEBHOOK_URL=<your_webhook_url>`

-### Notification Types

-**Successful Redemptions** (Green Embed)
-- Displays each redeemed code with details
-- Shows game titles, platforms (Steam/Epic/etc), and rewards
-- Example: "1 Golden Key", "5 Golden Keys", "Cosmetic Pack: Vault Hunter Bundle"

-**Authentication Failures** (Red Embed)
-- Alerts when login to SHiFT fails
-- Includes error details and required actions
-- Check your SHIFT_EMAIL and SHIFT_PASSWORD settings

-**Game Launch Required** (Orange Embed)
-- Notifies when SHiFT requires launching a game
-- Lists up to 5 affected codes
-- Automatically retries on next run after you launch a game

 ## Database